Frozen noodles: Production

 The production of both chilled and frozen noodles starts with boiled noodles cooked to an optimum state of doneness, generally considered as having a moisture gradient at the surface of the noodles of 80% moisture absorption, and at the core of the noodles of 50% moisture absorption.
 After boiling, chilled noodles are placed into packaging followed by refrigeration at between 4–10 C. Frozen noodles, by contrast, are flash frozen using either air blast technology, a contact freezer or a combination of both, usually at -40 °C for 30 minutes.
 Both processes induce a swelling of the starch that reduces deterioration and thus extends the noodles' shelf-life.
 In production, the boiling time for frozen noodles can be determined from a calculation that subtracts the cooking time of frozen boiled noodles from the total boiling time of fresh noodles.
 Mass-produced frozen noodles are sometimes packaged first, and then flash frozen.
 Flash freezing noodles can retain their quality of freshness for up to one year when kept properly frozen.

 Sales

-As of 2001, chilled noodles accounted for sales of ¥400 billion yuan worldwide (approximately $8.5 billion U.S. as of 2001) while frozen noodles accounted for sales of ¥70 billion yuan worldwide (approximately $48.3 billion U.S. as of 2001).
+As of 2001, chilled noodles accounted for sales of ¥400 billion yuan worldwide while frozen noodles accounted for sales of ¥70 billion yuan worldwide.
 A large part of these revenues were accounted for by sale to restaurants; frozen noodles are mostly sold from factories directly to restaurants.